The Biggest Challenge a Younger Woman Would Never Expect When Dating an Older Man

 My older man was certainly handsome, and always knew how to treat a lady.
 But as the years progressed, he became something else—tired.
 There was a 22-year age difference between us, and while his energy was good when he was in his late 40s, it had declined significantly by the time he was in his late 50s.
 At the time, I was in my mid 30s, and still raring to go.
 Our difference in vitality caused contention between us.

-After we started living together—eight years into our relationship—his energy began waning so much that it was getting hard to deal with.
+After we started living together—eight years into our May-December relationship—his energy began waning so much that it was getting hard to deal with.
 His idea of a good Sunday was turning on the television and falling asleep to a ball game.
-Sunday was my housework and laundry day, and I would move between the bedrooms upstairs to the living room downstairs with basketfuls of laundry, each time passing this loud, snoring lump on the couch.
+Sunday was my housework and laundry day, so I would move between the bedrooms upstairs to the living room downstairs with baskets full of laundry, each time passing this loud, snoring lump on the couch.
 As I’d look at him lying there, I’d get more infuriated every time.
 I tried to explain to myself that he was tired after a long week, but so was I.

 When I had had enough of watching him sleep, I’d wake him up and suggest that we go for a walk, out for a quick dinner, or to the store—anything to get him to move.
 He’d admit that he didn’t have the energy, and would (sometimes) do what I asked, but I would just end up having to deal with his cranky attitude the entire time.

 I realize that this scenario could also very well take place in a relationship with two similar-aged people, but the truth was that I could see his age was slowing him down—he was starting to act like an old man.
 We had been together almost 10 years, and although at first it didn’t bother me, our 22-year age difference now seemed to be blinking at me like a big, neon sign.